Rough Wooing: Treaty of Boulogne

 The English abandoned Haddington on 19 September 1549.
 Hostilities ended with Scotland comprehended in the Treaty of Boulogne of 24 March 1550, which was primarily between France and England.
 Peace was declared in England on Saturday 29 March 1550; a week earlier the Privy Council had sent secret orders to English commanders telling them not to move cannon that would be abandoned to the Scots.

 Conditions of the peace included the return of prisoners and the demolition and slighting of border fortifications.
 As part of the treaty, six French and English hostages or pledges were to be exchanged on 7 April.
 These were, for France: Mary of Guise's brother, the Marquis de Mayenne; Louis de la Trémoille; Jean de Bourbon, Comte d'Enghien; François de Montmorency; Jean d'Annebaut, son of the Admiral of France; François de Vendôme, Vidame de Chartres, were sent to London.
 For England: Henry Brandon; Edward Seymour, 1st Earl of Hertford; George Talbot; John Bourchier, 5th Baron FitzWarren; Henry Fitzalan; Henry Stanley.

 Francois de Seguenville-Fumel, sieur de Thors, brought the peace treaty and ratifications to Scotland in April 1550.
 Mary of Guise and Regent Arran gave De Thors a gold chain, made by the Edinburgh goldsmith John Mosman.

 The hostages at both courts were well entertained and most had returned home by August 1550.
 In France, Henry II organised a triumphal entry to Rouen on 1 October 1550.
 Mary of Guise and Mary, Queen of Scots took part.
 There were banners depicting the French victories in Scotland; and a herald recited:

 A separate peace negotiation between Scotland and the Holy Roman Empire was required, chiefly so that trade and piracy disputes could be resolved.
-In August 1550, Regent Arran taxed forty of the chief trading burghs of Scotland to fund an embassy to Charles V. This treaty was concluded in Antwerp by Thomas, Master of Erskine on 1 May 1551.
+In August 1550, Regent Arran taxed forty of the chief trading burghs of Scotland to fund an embassy to Charles V. This treaty was concluded in Antwerp by Thomas, Master of Erskine, on 1 May 1551.
 The Treaty of Norham in 1551 formally ended the war and the English military presence withdrew from Scotland.

-By October 1551, Mary of Guise herself was welcomed in England and she travelled from Portsmouth to meet Edward VI in London.
+An Act of the Parliament of Scotland made on 11 September 1551 addressed the need to rebuild in Edinburgh and other burgh towns (such as Dundee) which had been extensively damaged during the war and "burnt by the old enemies of England."
+In October 1551, Mary of Guise herself was welcomed in England and she travelled from Portsmouth to meet Edward VI in London.